maxkozlowski/Python-for-Excel-users/Functions.md

 ## Useful functions

 Python ducomantation provides you with a list of built in functions.
 You are likely to work with some functions more often than with the others.
 There are a few commonly used Python functions.
+To get a full view of Python built in functions, go to the [official Python website](https://docs.python.org/3/library/functions.html).

 ```python
 len()